Author: Martin

 ‘This is war!’
 How NLP saved an NHS trust £1.6million

 First, a bit of background.
-David works in procurement, an essential function in a wide range of industries and business sectors but one that can be fraught with misunderstanding and confrontation.
+Andy works in procurement, an essential function in a wide range of industries and business sectors but one that can be fraught with misunderstanding and confrontation.

 The language of procurement can be peppered with strange acronyms and it can be hard for people to hear past a wall of words studded with, “You have to…”, “We must…” and “You can’t…”.
 Procurement is all about building relationships: with suppliers, with departments and with individuals within your own company.
 Flipping the script from one of negativity and conflict, to positivity, civility and respect can mean the difference between a successful contract won or lost, or hundreds of thousands of pounds saved.